Khrushchevka: Housing construction reform

-Traditional masonry is labor-intensive; individual projects were slow and not scalable to the needs of overcrowded cities.
+Prototypes of mass production

 To ameliorate a severe housing shortage, during 1947–1951 Soviet architects evaluated various technologies attempting to reduce costs and completion time.
 During January 1951, an architects' convention, supervised by Khrushchev (then the party director of Moscow), declared low-cost, quick technologies the objective of Soviet architects.

 Two concrete plants were later established in Moscow (Presnensky, 1953; Khoroshevsky, 1954).
 By this time, competing experimental designs were tested by real-life construction, and prefabricated concrete panels were considered superior.
 Other possibilities, like in situ concrete, or encouraging individual low-rise construction, were discarded.

 During 1954–1961, engineer Vitaly Lagutenko, chief planner of Moscow since 1956, designed and tested the mass-scale, industrialized construction process, relying on concrete panel plants and a quick assembly schedule.
 During 1961, Lagutenko's institute released the K-7 design of a prefabricated 5-story building that became typical of the khrushchevka.
 64,000 units (3,000,000 m2 or 32,000,000 sq ft) of this type were built in Moscow from 1961 to 1968.

 The khrushchevkas were cheap, and sometimes an entire building could be constructed within two weeks.
 Poor quality construction has since become a liability, leading Moscow to announce the Moscow Urban Renewal Initiative an effort to replace structures that ended their functional lives.

 In Moscow, space limitations forced a switch to 9 or 12-story buildings; the last 5-story khrushchevka was completed there during 1971.
 The rest of the USSR continued building khrushchevkas until the fall of the Soviet Union; millions of such units are now past their design lifetime.